NSYNC: 2001–2007: Celebrity, hiatus, Timberlake's exit and breakup announcement

-Joey Fatone and Lance Bass have offered a different perspective on *NSYNC disbanding, indicating that a lack of transparency left them unprepared for the prospect of a breakup.
-In a 2019 interview on The Jenny McCarthy Show, Fatone said the group believed they would be reuniting because they were young and “didn't know better at first.”
+Joey Fatone and Lance Bass have offered a different perspective on NSYNC's split, indicating that a lack of transparency left them unprepared for the prospect of a breakup.
+In a 2019 interview on The Jenny McCarthy Show, Fatone said the group believed they would be reuniting because they were young and "didn't know better at first."
 He then went on to say that the momentum of the Justified album and tour was the reason for prolonging a group reunion that would result in new music.
-Recalling a conversation he'd had with his bandmates, Fatone elaborated: “I said ‘Listen, I'm all good with everybody doing their own shit.
-I'm totally fine with it, just let us know next time.’
-Meaning: I could’ve done a lot more shit than sit around waiting for your dumb ass while you're going out on tour.
-I could’ve, honestly.
-‘Cause the minute we parted our ways in the sense of a group I was like ‘Shit, I went and did Broadway - I did Rent on Broadway, I did Little Shop of Horrors.’
-I started doing things at first, I was waiting ‘cause I know that when you do an album and you're doing stuff with a group it takes a long—it's a long, i-it's a process.
+Recalling a conversation he'd had with his bandmates, Fatone elaborated: "I said, 'Listen, I'm all good with everybody doing their own shit.
+I'm totally fine with it, just let us know next time.'
+Meaning: I could've done a lot more shit than sit around waiting for your dumb ass while you're going out on tour.
+I could've, honestly.
+'Cause the minute we parted our ways in the sense of a group I was like 'Shit, I went and did Broadway - I did Rent on Broadway, I did Little Shop of Horrors.'
+I started doing things at first, I was waiting 'cause I know that when you do an album and you're doing stuff with a group it takes a long—it's a long, i-it's a process.
 So it was interesting.
-I was just like ‘Dude, just let me know next time,’ I said.
-‘Cause next time I ain’t waiting for nobody.”
+I was just like 'Dude, just let me know next time,' I said.
+'Cause next time I ain't waiting for nobody."

-Lance Bass has also discussed waiting for the band to reunite, first in his memoir when he mentioned passing up various professional opportunities and more recently as a guest on Michael Rosenbaum's ‘Inside of You’ podcast.
-When asked how he felt about the fallout of *NSYNC's breakup, Bass explained “Me and the guys were never...on bad terms at all, you know, it's just life goes on and y-you know you have more interests; you have to focus on your career and it's great.
+Lance Bass has also discussed waiting for the band to reunite, first in his memoir when he mentioned passing up various professional opportunities and more recently as a guest on Michael Rosenbaum's Inside of You podcast.
+When asked how he felt about the fallout of NSYNC's breakup, Bass explained, "Me and the guys were never...on bad terms at all, you know, it's just life goes on and y-you know you have more interests; you have to focus on your career and it's great.
 Uh, the thing I was most disappointed in was not just Justin leaving the band, um... it's that our whole team - our record label, our management, everything like that - they all knew.
 They all knew it was over for three years before they told me.
-And so for three years I'm sitting there getting ready for a new album as everyone else knows we’re moving on.
-And so, I didn't get - I turned down, you know, there was a sitcom I was doin’.
+And so for three years I'm sitting there getting ready for a new album as everyone else knows we're moving on.
+And so, I didn't get - I turned down, you know, there was a sitcom I was doin'.
 Had to turn it down.
 Uh, I mean, all kinds of stuff that I really wanted to do and focus on but I knew I couldn't because, you know, my first commitment is *NSYNC.
-Like, this is my life.”
+Like, this is my life."